PreethiSV1/Brew-Crew/README.md

 28. Setup StreamBuilder in home.dart file to receive UserData and update it both in the list and bottom sheet using updateUserData() in database.dart file.

+29. Update CircleAvatar image to the coffee_icon.png in brew_tile.dart file and backgroundImage to home.dart file.